CodeURJC-DAW-2023-24/webapp04/README.md

 🔸 **Charge filter system**

 An algorithm will be implemented to allow users to view their expenses filtered by the expense type.

-🔸 **Notification system**

-Users will receive periodic notifications informing them whether or not their spending objectives are beeing achieved.

 <br>